 - Subproject 3: A population-based study of health among office workers.

 We will utilize data from the large cohort study (n= 50 000) to study health and well-being among office workers.
 The data will serve as a future testbed and together with companies, we will formulate novel research questions relevant to office work.

-The project originates from the new strategic research focus “Sustainable working life, lifestyle and health” at the School of Health, Care and Social Welfare at Mälardalen University (MDH) and be co-produced with the following innovative and leading companies on the office market: NCC Property Development, Castellum, Helio, Naava, GoToWork, Tenant and Partner, Matters Group, and Stargo.
+The project originates from the new strategic research focus “Sustainable working life, lifestyle and health” at the School of Health, Care and Social Welfare at Mälardalen University (MDH) and be co-produced with the following innovative and leading companies on the office market: NCC Property Development, Castellum, Helio, Naava, GoToWork, Tenant and Partner, Matters Group, Stargo and COOR.
 In addition, we will collaborate with researches at the School of Innovation, Design and Engineering (IDT) at Mälardalen University, Linköping University, Oxford University, as well as Stanford University.
 Moreover, the research project will enrich the learning environment at the Bachelor’s, Master’s and PhD levels at MDH.